lZzozZl/Install-Arch-Linux-UEFI-Mode-on-VirtualBox-with-Swap-Partition/README.md

 `yy` - copy line
 Go to the top of your document again and paste wit
 `p`
+`:wq` - this will write changes to file and it will close the document

 ###### Installing the system:
 `pacstrap /mnt base base-devel`